UpstreamDataInc/goosebit/docs/index.md

 #### 2. Automatic Update to Latest Software

 Automatically updates the device to the latest compatible software, based on the reported `hw_model` and `hw_revision`.
-Note: versions are interpreted as [SemVer](https://semver.org) versions.

 #### 3. Software Rollout